fmmmlee/multiMutant/README.md

 ### Known Issues/TODO

+- Having a full clone/build process when running the pipeline for the first time on a machine is quite time-consuming.
+An option to alleviate this would to be have an archive containing a   complete prebuilt pipeline posted in a private Gitlab repo's releases page.
+Periodic checks would need to be run to make sure that the binaries are current with the source repos and rebuild and repackage if necessary; this could be done periodically using one of a number of CI services or be manually performed by project contributors.
 - The pipeline invocation script will attempt to copy empty files as input to the pipeline and will also invoke the pipeline when no input has been copied from a source directory.

-- Both multimutant and the pipeline invocation scripts lack descriptive console messages to describe what is occurring.
+- Both multimutant and the pipeline invocation scripts lack sufficiently descriptive console messages to describe what is occurring.
 - It would be useful to have the argument lists and descriptions of each script added to this readme file.